nshki/nshki.com/src/posts/managing-wordpress-with-composer/index.md

 Using Composer for WordPress is by no means necessary, but for someone like me who is used to using package managers like Bundler or Yarn, it's a huge boon to productivity and makes automation much easier down the line.

-Deploying with Composer is quite easy well.
+Deploying with Composer is quite easy as well.
 If you're managing your own servers, just install Composer and all you'll have to do is clone the repository and `composer install`.

 If this setup works well for you or you have any questions, [please reach out over Twitter](https://mobile.twitter.com/nshki_)!